Q:

 Photocatalytic Degradation of Isopropanol: Recent Research Results

-In recent years, photocatalytic technology, as an efficient environmental treatment technology, is widely used in water treatment, air purification and organic pollutant degradation.
-Among the many organic pollutants, isopropyl alcohol (IPA) has become an important research object because of its wide range of industrial applications.
-The latest research results on photocatalytic degradation of isopropanol have revealed the development and optimization of a variety of new catalysts, demonstrating the great potential of this field.
+In recent years, photocatalytic methodology, as an efficient environmental treatment methodology, is broadly applied in aquatic environments treatment, atmosphere treatment and organic pollutant degradation.
+Among the many organic contaminants, isopropyl alcohol (IPA) has have become an crucial research object due to its wide range of manufacturing applications.
+Furthermore The latest research results on photocatalytic degradation of isopropanol have revealed the research and optimization of a variety of new catalysts, demonstrating the great possible of this field.
 In this paper, the latest research progress of photocatalytic degradation of isopropanol will be discussed in detail.
+Crazy, isn't it?.

 1. OF PHOTOCATALYTIC DEGRADATION OF ISOPROPYL ALCOHOL

 The process of photocatalytic degradation of isopropyl alcohol is based on the generation of electron-hole pairs in semiconductor materials under light conditions.
-These electrons and holes can effectively react with isopropyl alcohol molecules and finally degrade them into harmless substances.
-Specifically, under the action of photocatalyst, electrons and holes generated by photoexcitation of isopropanol molecules will react with oxygen molecules or hydroxyl radicals in water to produce hydroxyl radicals (OH) with strong oxidation.
-These radicals can attack isopropanol molecules and decompose them into small molecules or harmless products.
+Based on my observations, These electrons and holes is able to efficiently react with isopropyl alcohol molecules and finally break down them into non-toxic substances.
+But Specifically, under the action of photocatalyst, electrons and holes generated by photoexcitation of isopropanol molecules will react with oxygen molecules or hydroxyl radicals in aquatic environments to create hydroxyl radicals (OH) with strong oxidation.
+These radicals is able to attack isopropanol molecules and decompose them into small molecules or non-toxic items.

 2. Photocatalyst Selection and Research Progress